The world’s largest pumpkin festival is home to some 400,000 pumpkins.

 What would the world’s largest pumpkin festival be without a judging competition?
 The judging doesn’t happen until October but these two unique ones get my vote:

-The festival is nestled in behind Ludwigsburg Palace, one of the largest Baroque buildings in Europe.
-Just walking through the palace gardens and grounds is worthwhile in itself, but seeing the contrast of a palace and pumpkins is not something you see everyday.
-It’s my favorite castle tour in all of Germany.
+The festival is behind Ludwigsburg Palace, one of the largest Baroque buildings in Europe.
+Just walking through the palace gardens and grounds is worthwhile in itself.